-Description The subject property comprises a first floor flat within a four storey and basement tenement block.
-Accommodation First Floor: Entrance Hall, Kitchen, Living Room, Four Bedrooms, Boxroom and Bathroom with WC.
-Gross internal floor area (m2) 128 sq.m. or thereby.
-Neighbourhood and location The subjects are situated within an established residential and commercial area lying to the Tollcross/Meadows area of Edinburgh and being convenient for all local amenities.
-Age 1870.
-Weather Dry and sunny.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+Description The subject property comprises a purpose built second floor flat within a 3 storey block.
+Accommodation Entrance Hallway, Livingroom, Kitchen, 2 Bedrooms and Bathroom with WC Gross internal floor area (m2) 61 or thereby Neighbourhood and location The subjects are situated within an established residential area of mixed style properties lying the west of Edinburgh city centre and being convenient for all local amenities.
+Age 1930 or thereby Weather Dry and sunny Chimney stacks Visually inspected with the aid of binoculars where appropriate.
 Masonry chimney stacks present.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is timber pitched and overlaid in slates incorporating
+The roof is timber pitched and overlaid in slates.
+No access was

-Roofing including roof space central valley guttering.
-No access was afforded to any roof void area or valley guttering.
-D Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Parapet gutters to cast iron downpipes with cast iron guttering to the rear.
+Roofing including roof space afforded to any roof void area due to there being a padlock to the roof void within the common stair.
+Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
+Cast iron gutters and downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of traditional solid stone construction being pointed externally.
+Main walls are of traditional cavity brick construction being rendered externally.
+The subjects appear to benefit from cavity wall insulation.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows throughout are of the original timber frame sash and case single glaze style.
+Windows throughout are of a replacement upvc double glazed type.
 The front access door is of a timber variety.
 External decorations Visually inspected.
-Painted timber finishes to windows.
-Conservatories / porches Not applicable.
-Communal areas Circulation areas visually insure to 1 Communal areas Circulation areas visually inspected.
+PVC finishes to windows.
+Conservatories / porches NOT APPLICABLE 0 Communal areas Circulation areas visually inspected.
 There is a communal entrance hall and stairwell secured by an entry phone system.
-Garages and permanent outbuildings Not applicable.
-Outside areas and boundaries Visually inspected.
-The property benefits from communal garden grounds to the rear of the block being defined by a masonry boundary wall.
+Garages and permanent outbuildings NOT APPLICABLE Outside areas and boundaries Visually inspected.
+The property benefits from communal garden grounds to the rear of the block being defined by a mixture of boundaries.